jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md

 We want as many people as possible to get preferred shifts in order to have a higher objective score.

 Next, we convert our preference score table into a preference score matrix and we define a binary assignment matrix.
 This is the variable to be optimized in the model.
 Note that `staff` represents the total number of employees and `shift` represents the total number of shifts.
-They are 8 and 17 respectively but automatically update when the number of employees/shifts changes in the Excel sheet.
+They are 8 and 17 respectively but automatically update when the number of employees/shifts change in the Excel sheet.

 ```julia
 # staff x shift binary assignment matrix